Final Fantasy 7 Remake: Delay, release date and everything else we know

 Final Fantasy is the most famous RPG franchise ever, and 7 is the most famous Final Fantasy ever.
 It's sold 11 million units, according to creator Square Enix, making it the highest-selling game in the franchise.
 For reference, 2016's Final Fantasy 15, which was a huge success, stands at around 8.4 million shipped.
 Final Fantasy was also a smash hit among critics, holding a 9.2 rating on Metacritic.
 GameSpot, our sister site, gave it a 9.5 upon release.

 It may seem crazy looking at it now, but Final Fantasy 7 was a technological masterclass in 1997.
-Cinematic cutscenes were modelled in full-motion video, and the blocky 3D models moved around in pre-rendered environments that blew minds at the time.
+Cinematic cutscenes were modeled in full-motion video, and the blocky 3D models moved around in prerendered environments that blew minds at the time.

 Combine its technical achievements with an illustrious cast of characters (including heroes, like Cloud, Tifa and Vincent, as well as one of gaming's most renowned villains, Sephiroth), a deep battle system and an iconic story, and it's easy to understand why Final Fantasy 7 has had such an enduring legacy.